Lechia Gdańsk: Club sponsors and kit manufacturers

 † During the 1995–96 season the Olimpia-Lechia team started the season with kids being made by local kit manufacturer PJ Sport and with the team sponsor being Nata.
-During the winter break Kelme took over as kit manufacturer and Canal+ became the teams main sponsor.
+During the winter break Kelme took over as kit manufacturer and Canal+ became the team's main sponsor.

 ‡ During the 1999–2000 season the Lechia-Polonia team used four different kits made by three different manufacturers.
 With each different manufactured kit Lechia had a different sponsor on the front of that shirt.

 § This design was the only one worn by the three teams that have played under the Lechia Gdańsk name.
 This particular shirt shown was worn by Lechia Gdańsk between 1996 and 1998.
 When this design was worn by Olimpia-Lechia in 1996 it was with Canal+ sponsorship and not with the Nata sponsorship.